m41kdev3lops/mojazapp-task/README.md

 Send a POST request with the appropriate fields to the appropriate URI.

+NOTE: you can use `Content-Type: multipart/form-data` header to send in the data instead of passing it in the URI itself as a query string.

 ## Here is a list of all available URIs

 1. `/api/register`